-Three systemic responses have been identified:
+Three responses have been identified capable of delivering a systematic improvement in traffic-flow:

 - 1. Improve traffic management practices (network optimisation) - 2.
 Variable road charging on parts of the road network (time of use charging) - 3.
 Variable charging of all vehicle trips anywhere on the network (national network charging)